wallindev/NodejsChat/README.md

 # nodejs-chat

+Update: New version 'chat2' (new repo) written with ES6 and updated dependencies

 Real-time chat application built with Express.js on Node.js with Socket.io, Synchronize.js and MongoDB.
 Uses less resources due to that new chat messages are only saved to database in bulk once a minute from memory.
 Client-side built with Angular.js, jQuery and Bootstrap.

 ## Installation